-- c.
-With respect to Key Employee and Primary Management Officials, the Gaming Commission shall retain applications for employment and reports (if any) of background investigations for inspection by the Chairman of the NIGC or his/her designee for no less than three (3) years from the date of termination of employment. - B. Procedures for forwarding applications and reports for Key Employees and Primary Management Officials to the NIGC. - 1.
-When a Key Employee or Primary Management Official begins work at a gaming operation authorized by this ordinance, the Gaming Commission shall forward to the NIGC a completed application for employment and shall conduct the background investigation and make the determination referred to in 4 CNCA § 56. - 2.
-The Gaming Commission shall forward the report referred to in 4 CNCA § 57 (A) to the NIGC within sixty (60) days after an employee begins work or within sixty (60) days of the approval of this ordinance by the Chairman of the NIGC. - 3.
-The gaming operation shall not employ as a Key Employee or Primary Management Official a person who does not have a license after ninety (90) days. - 4.
-The provisions outlined in sub-section 1 above shall not apply to any background investigations conducted and reported to the NIGC under any agreement with the NIGC for reduced reporting of background investigation results. - C. The process in section B above does not apply to Non-Gaming Employees or Vendor principals/management officials as defined in this Title.
+With respect to key employee and primary management officials, the Gaming Commission shall retain applications for employment and reports (if any) of background investigations for inspection by the Chairman of the NIGC or his or her designee for no less than three (3) years from the date of termination of employment.

+- B. Procedures for forwarding applications and reports for key employees and primary management officials to the NIGC. - 1.
+When a key employee or primary management official begins work at a gaming operation authorized by this act, the Gaming Commission shall forward to the NIGC a completed application for employment and shall conduct the background investigation and make the determination referred to in 4 CNCA § 56. - 2.
+The Gaming Commission shall forward the report referred to in subsection (A) of this section to the NIGC within sixty (60) days after an employee begins work or within sixty (60) days of the approval of this act by the Chairman of the NIGC. - 3.
+The gaming operation shall not employ as a key employee or primary management official a person who does not have a license after ninety (90) days. - 4.
+The provisions outlined in paragraph 1 above shall not apply to any background investigations conducted and reported to the NIGC under any agreement with the NIGC for reduced reporting of background investigation results. - C. The process in subsection (B) above does not apply to non-gaming employees or vendor principals/management officials as defined in this Title.
 The retention period for such records shall be defined by the Gaming Commission.